jordan-public/flash-loan-unlimited-solana/README.md

 The above calculations stimulate initial investors, but not unfairly.
 As there is more need for wT tokens in circulation, there is more need for minting wT, but also more usage of wT for all investors to enjoy.

+So far only the yield obtained from the FLUF Protocol is explained.
+But there is more: As investors deposit tokens T into the FLUF Protocol (regarding whether in Direct of Wrapped Mode Pools), they receive tokens fT, which have actual collateralized value.
+As such they can be used in other DeFi protocols for additional yield, for example to borrow other assets against fT, or even to borrow more T against fT and re-engage the borrowed T in another round of investment into the FLUF Protocol.
+Moreover, borrowing T against fT should not require much overcollateralization, as fT is an appreciating asset relative to T and there is no Delta Risk.

 Here are some important questions and answers, which clarify the economics of the Pool's operation: